zowe/zowe-explorer-vscode/packages/zowe-explorer/README.md

 Leverage existing base profiles with a token to access z/OSMF via the API Mediation Layer.

-Before using the base profile functionality, ensure that you have [Zowe CLI](https://docs.zowe.org/stable/user-guide/cli-installcli.html) v1.13.0 or higher installed.
+Before using the base profile functionality with v1 profiles, ensure that you have [Zowe CLI](https://docs.zowe.org/stable/user-guide/cli-installcli.html) v1.13.0 or higher installed.

 **Follow these steps:**

-1. Open Zowe CLI and run the following command: `zowe auth login apiml`
+1. Zowe Explorer has a right click action for profiles to login and logout of the authentication service for existing Base profiles.
+If a v1 Base profile hasn't been created yet open Zowe CLI and run the following command: `zowe auth login apiml`
 2. Follow the instructions to complete the login.
    A local base profile is created that contains your token.
    **Note:** For more information about the process, see [Token Management](https://docs.zowe.org/stable/user-guide/cli-usingcli.html#how-token-management-works).